HorchLab/DLC-guide-for-Bowdoin-College/guides/Getting-started-DLC.md

 Great!
 Now we can start training the network.

 ## Step 5: Training the network using Bowdoin's GPU computers (ie ~~Moosehead~~ slrum)
-All of this is located [here](https://hpc.bowdoin.edu/hpcwiki/index.php?title=Linuxhelp:Deeplabcut) as well
+This section is located [here](https://hpc.bowdoin.edu/hpcwiki/index.php?title=Linuxhelp:Deeplabcut) as well.

 ### 5.1: Log into HPC
-Now we need to log into Bowdoin's @slurm or @moosehead GPU servers with the following.
+Now we need to log into Bowdoin's @slurm ~~or @moosehead~~ GPU servers with the following.
 Open a new terminal window and login within the following:
 ```
 ssh -Y [username]@slurm.bowdoin.edu
 [username]@slurm's password: [enter password]